keerthana0430/Embedding-Models-From-Text-to-Meaningful-Vector-Representations-/README.md

 )
 ```

-The minimum value prevents division by zero.
+The `torch.clamp()` function prevents the denominator from becoming zero.

+---

-## Step 11: Mean Pooling
+## 17. Mean Pooling

-Mean pooling is performed using:
+The sentence embedding is generated using mean pooling:

 ```python
 embedding = sum_embeddings / sum_mask
 ```

-Mean pooling combines the individual token embeddings into a single vector representing the complete sentence.
+Mean pooling calculates the average of the valid token embeddings.

+The resulting vector provides a single numerical representation for the complete sentence.

-This is an important part of the project because the Transformer produces an embedding for each token, while the application needs one embedding representing the whole sentence.
+---

-## Step 12: Display the Sentence
+## 18. Displaying the Sentence

-The entered sentence is displayed:
+The input sentence is displayed:

 ```python
 print("\nSentence:")